-The SAS Resources Fund (SASRF) is a perpetual trust fund, and was established following the Black Hawk accident on 12 June 1996, in which 15 SASR soldiers were killed in training.
+The SAS Resources Fund (SASRF) is a perpetual trust fund (a DGR1 & 2 status organisation), and was established following the Black Hawk accident on 12 June 1996, in which 15 SASR soldiers were killed in training.
 This highly respected charity was originally created to provide relief to current and former members of the SASR who become deceased or permanently disabled in or as a result of operational service or in training.